 QLD: administrative fund vs sinking fund under BCCM 1997

 Queensland community titles schemes operate under the Body Corporate and Community Management Act 1997.
 The legal entity is the body corporate, not the owners corporation, and the fund structure differs from NSW in name and in the planning artefact behind it.
 Each body corporate must keep an administrative fund and a sinking fund.
 The detailed rules sit in the relevant module regulation — the Standard Module, Accommodation Module, Commercial Module, Small Schemes Module, or Specified Two-lot Schemes Module — with most invoice-volume schemes operating under the Standard Module or the Accommodation Module.
-QLD body corporate sinking fund vs admin fund invoice coding is therefore a module-aware decision; the two-fund shape is universal but the surrounding obligations vary by which module the scheme sits under.
+Admin vs sinking fund coding in QLD is therefore a module-aware decision; the two-fund shape is universal, but the surrounding obligations vary by module.

 The administrative fund covers the recurring operating expenses of running the body corporate.
-That includes the manager's fees, accountant and audit fees, common-area utilities, recurring fire compliance, recurring cleaning and gardening, security, recurring lift maintenance, minor recurring repairs, and the body corporate's mandatory insurance premiums.
 Insurance is worth singling out in the QLD context: BCCM imposes mandatory insurance obligations on bodies corporate (building insurance for the common property, public risk insurance, and certain other covers depending on the scheme type), and those premiums always sit in the administrative fund.
 There is no construction under which a sinking-fund coding for an insurance premium reads correctly under BCCM.

 The sinking fund pays for planned long-cycle capital expenditure on the common property — major repairs, replacement of common-property assets such as lifts, roofs, and major plant items, planned painting cycles, and façade and structural works.
 The category test is the same in shape as the NSW test: recurring operating maintenance to admin, planned long-cycle replacement and major repair to sinking.
 The difference is the planning artefact behind the sinking fund.

 Under the Standard Module (and analogous provisions in the other modules), the body corporate is required to maintain a 9- to 10-year sinking fund forecast that anticipates the major capital expenditure expected over that horizon and the contributions required to fund it.
-Sinking-side coding feeds that forecast directly.
-Every invoice coded to the sinking fund should reconcile back to a planned line in the current forecast; unplanned sinking-fund expenditure means the forecast is out of date and needs revision, not that the invoice should be coded silently and the forecast left alone.
-The sinking fund forecast is a budget-rule artefact, and miscoded sinking-side expenditure breaches the forecast assumption that sat behind the levy contributions the body corporate set for the year.
+The sinking fund forecast is the QLD planning artefact; the reconcile-to-plan discipline from the NSW section applies.
+Miscoded sinking-side expenditure breaches the forecast assumption that sat behind the levy contributions the body corporate set for the year.

 The audit consequence in QLD is concrete enough to motivate the discipline.
 Strata auditors check fund-allocation accuracy as part of the annual audit, and admin-versus-sinking miscoding is one of the more common findings raised — in particular, recurring maintenance items inadvertently coded to sinking (because the work touched a major asset) and capital replacement items coded to admin (because the invoice fitted into a recurring service contract).
 The cleanest way to keep audit findings off the schedule is to make the fund decision deliberately at posting rather than at year-end clean-up.